 To set the allowed MFA method(s):

-2. Expand the General category from the Views list on the left, then select the Data Security view.
+- In the Views list on the left, expand the General grouping, then select the Data Security view.

 If this setting is later edited, any user for which MFA is enforced will be required to re-verify on their next sign-in attempt.